CurrySoftware/CurrySearch-WordPress/curry-search/README.txt

 5. Select all post types that should be searchable

 == Changelog ==

+= 1.2.2 =
+Fixed bug where in some cases indexing would fail due to inconsistent data

 = 1.2 =
 Introduced daily reindexing and using autocomplete without using the widget